muse2/

 490 #[case(&[1,3,2,4], false)]

-491 fn test_is_sorted_and_unique(#[case] values: &[u32], #[case] expected: bool) {
+491 fn is_sorted_and_unique_works(#[case] values: &[u32], #[case] expected: bool) {

-492 assert_eq!(is_sorted_and_unique(values), expected)
+492 assert_eq!(is_sorted_and_unique(values), expected);

 493 }